Before You Begin

 - Recognize the processes for updating drone and controller firmware.

-- Identify how to disengage the Propeller Lock on the VEX AIR Drone.
+- Identify how to disengage the Propeller Lock on the drone.

 - Demonstrate how to perform a pre-flight safety check before taking off.